chanmi168/Wavelet-Final/README.md

     - good DWT structure for speaker recognition

 2. Datasets search
-  a. from literatures
+  * from literatures
-  b. from google
+  * from google

 3. Develop a working model (feature extraction, training, and classification)
-  a. use a fixed DWT structure and FBs
+  * use a fixed DWT structure and FBs
-  b. use a DWT coeff as inputs to a NN model (from literature)
+  * use a DWT coeff as inputs to a NN model (from literature)
-  c. classify and calculate accuracy
+  * classify and calculate accuracy

 4. Fine tune
-  a.
-Finalize NN model that learn good wavelet coeff
+  * Finalize NN model that learn good wavelet coeff
-  b.
-Try different structures, finalize structure
+  * Try different structures, finalize structure
-  c.
-Finalize NN model that learn good FB
+  * Finalize NN model that learn good FB

 5. Comparison
   by now, we should have an optimized working model (feature extraction, training, and classification)
-  a. fix training and classification methods, try different feature extraction methods
+  * fix training and classification methods, try different feature extraction methods
     - MFCC
     - STFT
     - Wavelet packets